 Financial aid and CCTS

-Students who already are receiving Cornell financial aid are eligible to apply to the aid office in 203 Day Hall in late January 2017.
-Anyone applying in January should hear back from the aid office before the deposit deadline on February 22, 2017.
+Students who already are receiving Cornell financial aid are eligible to apply to the aid office in 203 Day Hall in late January 2018.
+Anyone applying in January should hear back from the aid office before the deposit deadline.
 You may make inquiries at any time before January about the nature of aid that might be available.

 Once you have made the deposits for tuition and housing, your remaining payments can be bursared—that is, can be made through electronic transfer without your having to write additional checks.